fredrikopenpayments/docs/docs/updatepsudataforconsent.md

         -H 'X-ConsentId: [CONSENT_ID]'
         -d 'client_id=[CLIENT_ID]&client_secret=[CLIENT_SECRET]&code=[CODE]&redirect_uri=[TPP_REDIRECT_URI]&grant_type=authorization_code'

-At this point you are ready to call the account service.
-Read more in the [account service tutorial](ais.md).
+Now you are ready to call the account service.
+For more information, see [How to use AIS](ais.md).